aldryn/aldryn-boilerplate-bootstrap3/docs/testing/general.rst

     ├─ karma.conf.js
     └─ protractor.conf.js

-Fixtures and coverage is described in more depth within :doc:`/testing/unit_tests`.
+Fixtures and coverage are described in more depth within :doc:`/testing/unit_tests`.

 Configuration
 =============

-The configuration files are located within the root of the ``/tests`` folder.
+The configuration files are located at the root of the ``/tests`` folder.
 ``karma.conf.js`` defines the settings for the ``gulp tests:unit`` command and ``protractor.conf.js`` for the ``gulp tests:integration`` command.